Sadanand012/Online_Shopping_Application/README.md

 # striped-hammer-7479

-BadaBazar.com is an  application which is used by admin and their Customer for online shopping This application will help Customer to buy the products and view order details.
+BadaBazar.com is an  application that is used by admin and their Customer for online shopping This application will help Customers to buy the products and view order details.
-Customer can register themselves and login.
-Add product to the cart and purchase it .
+Customers can register themselves and log in.
+Add product to the cart and purchase it.
-This application will help Admin to search Product list ,add new products ,remove products and update products.
+This application will help Admin to search the Product list, add new products, remove products, and update products.

 # ER-Diagram:-